Bezauberndes Fräulein: Second scene

 A new day has started.
 Paul does everything he can to get rid of Annette, but the more he talks to her, the more attracted she seems to become to him.
 She wants to wait in peace until she is picked up by her father, the prosperous "Chocolate King".
 When the doorbell rings, Paul hopes she will immediately be gone; instead of Annette's father, Paul's boss and his daughter Louise enter the house.
 They are both outraged to find an unknown woman there in a negligee, and leave the house within minutes.
-Paul is totally bemused, while Felix is quite satisfied with proceedings.
+Paul is totally bemused, while Felix is quite satisfied with the proceedings.
 This doesn't last, as the "Chocolate King" enters, but not alone, rather with Annette's fiancé Hektor in tow.
 Annette awaits accusations and blame, but Hektor appears quite relaxed — no word of reproach passes his lips.
 Now Annette is angry; she can't stand Hektor's passivity and ends the engagement on the spot.
 Felix's plan appears to be working.